PattyA718/gitclass/holiday.md

-looking forward to the party pizza 🍕 ! 😃
+looking forward to the party pizza
+:heart_eyes: